asmaalmehairbi/Cancer-Origin-Prediction-MRI/README.md

 ## 👩‍💻 Authors
 This project was developed by:
-Asma Almehairbi
+- Asma Almehairbi
-Alanood Alqemzi
+- Alanood Alqemzi
-Fatima Saleh
+- Fatima Saleh

-##📎 Acknowledgments
+## 📎 Acknowledgments
-Dataset provided by The Cancer Imaging Archive (TCIA) Developed as part of a Senior Project at Zayed University IT Department
+- Dataset provided by The Cancer Imaging Archive (TCIA)
+- Developed as part of a Senior Project at Zayed University College of Technological Innovation

 ## 🚀 How to Run